-A value of 1 MW has been used for the MW Tolerance in SEM to date and was also applied in the settlement of the electricity market in Ireland prior to the start of the SEM.
-Although the Trading and Settlement Code allows the MW Tolerance parameter value to vary on a
+A value of 1 MW has been used for the MW Tolerance in SEM to date and was also applied in the settlement of the electricity market in Ireland prior to the start of the SEM and this value will also be 1 MW for I-SEM go-live.
+Although the Trading and Settlement Code allows the MW Tolerance parameter value to vary on a Trading Day basis, the TSOs are of the opinion that there are insufficient grounds to justify introducing a varying value, which would increase the complexity of the Uninstructed Imbalance mechanism.

-2 O'Sullivan, J., Power, M., Flynn, M., O'Malley, M., 1999.
+3 O'Sullivan, J., Power, M., Flynn, M., O'Malley, M., 1999.
 Modelling of frequency control in an island system.
 In: IEEE Power Engineering Society 1999 Winter Meeting.
 Vol. 1. pp. 574-579.